The Evolution of Political Ideals at LYRATEK.COM

 One final principle for evolved politics: Democratic participation allows and encourages you to do more than vote for someone once every few years.
 Get involved between elections, not just during them.
 Your regional representatives are there to listen to your concerns and suggestions and take those to Ottawa, make them heard in the House of Parliament, and use them to improve our laws, systems, and programs.
 The greatest threat to our democratic ideals is the apathy that takes over when we neglect to exercise those rights.
 We are the Government, regardless of who wins an election.
 Let's make sure we govern wisely.

-As we write, we find that the two biggest issues of this fall's 2008 Canadian Federal Election, namely The Economy and The Environment, each deserve a separate article in themselves:
+Some issues, namely The Economy and The Environment, each deserve a separate article in themselves:

 "Green Control"